rnikhil275/rnikhil275.github.io/_posts/2017-08-23-luasec-https-library.md

 - This section deals with Streams and multiplexing them over the same TCP connection or socket.

 - This portion has been partially implemented.
 I tried making a non blocking version using copas for dispatching and creating a queue.
 It presently works with the `socket.select()` function from luasocket which it uses to wait on the socket to find out if it's ready to be read or written to.
+There are basic definition for send and receive functions.

 - There is a simple implementation of a priority queue.
 I set a priority flag and if it's set I send up that stream first.